Enhancing WordPress with Custom Hooks and Filters: A Guide to Flexible Feature Additions

 Best Practices for Using Hooks

 To avoid conflicts with other themes or plugins, always use a unique prefix for your function names.
-For instance, instead of naming a function modify_content, use something like
+For instance, instead of naming a functionmodify_content

 function mytheme_modify_content($content) {